Haitian farmers learning ways to manage climate risks

 I welcome you to follow me on Twitter @staub_caroline.
 And, feel free to comment on the story below.

-— Contributors: Charles Boisseau, communications manager of the AREA project, edited the story and Anne Gilot, measurement and evaluation specialist, interviewed farmers in Haitian Creole.
+— Contributors: Charles Boisseau, communications manager of the AREA project, wrote and edited the story with Caroline Staub, AREA research coordinator.
+Anne Gilot, measurement and evaluation specialist, interviewed farmers in Haitian Creole.